sedouard/winjs-svcc/README.md

 ```

-The code above takes advantage of a convient variable we've added to our route handlers record the current location of the app.
+The code above takes advantage of a convenient variable we've added to our route handlers record the current location of the app.
 You could also use Backbone.history to get the last known url and just re-navigat to that as well.
 Now our home and refresh buttons are live.

 # Conclusion